Complex and tunable heating in conformal field theories with structured drives via classical ergodicity breaking: Derivation of the pseudo entropy

 such that the time evolution generated by a series of Hamiltonians $\{H_l,j\in [1,j]\}$ is encoded in the M\"obius transformation.
-If the evolution is unitary, the M\"obius transformation belongs to the SU(1,1) group and the pseudo entropy turns reduces to the entanglement entropy.
-We also consider a simple choice of the subsystem $A=[(k-1/2)l,(k+\mathcal{Q}-1/2)l],k,\mathcal{Q}\in \mathbb{Z},\mathcal{Q}< q, l=L/q$, so that the length of the subsystem is integer times of the wavelength $l$, e.g., $|x_1-x_2|=\mathcal{Q}\cdot l$.
-Based on this notation, the numerator in Eq.~\eqref{Eq:pseudoentropyderive} can be simplified
+If the evolution is unitary, the M\"obius transformation belongs to the SU(1,1) group and the pseudo entropy turns into the entanglement entropy.
+We also consider a simple choice of the subsystem $A=[(k-1/2)l,(k+\mathcal{Q}-1/2)l],k,\mathcal{Q}\in \mathbb{Z},\mathcal{Q}< q, l=L/q$, so that the length of the subsystem is an integer times of the wavelength $l$, e.g., $|x_1-x_2|=\mathcal{Q}\cdot l$. \begin{widetext} Based on this notation, the numerator in Eq.~\eqref{Eq:pseudoentropyderive} can be simplified

 For the chiral part, Eq.~\eqref{Eq:complexeq1} can be further simplified as